15 October 2024

 Drawbacks could include:

-• Your savings may not grow over time, or at least outpace inflation, depending on interest rates
+- Your savings may not grow over time or outpace inflation, depending on interest rates

 Over the course of your retirement, the cost of living is likely to rise.
-For the best chance of maintaining your lifestyle through retirement, your retirement savings needs to grow too.
+For the best chance of maintaining your lifestyle through retirement, your retirement savings need to grow too.

 Another factor to consider is that you’ll need to manage a lump sum.
 To suddenly see a large amount in your bank account can be overwhelming, especially if you’re used to receiving a regular salary during your working life.
 You’ll need to feel confident managing your budget over a long period of time.